Antisocial Behaviour and Hate Incident Policy

 Stage 2 – Case Investigation.

-If an enquiry converts into a case investigation, the ASB Officer will update the action plan to state a case investigation has started and begin the evidence collation process.
-The ASB Officer will ensure that the continue to engage with the victim/witnesses involved in the case to ensure that they continue to provide information to enable the officer to resolve the case effectively.
+If an enquiry converts into a case investigation, the Officer will begin the evidence collation process.
+The Officer will continue to engage with the victim/witnesses involved in the case to ensure they continue to provide information to enable the officer to resolve the case effectively.
 It is important to note at this stage that a case may escalate at any time and more urgent action may be required.

-When advising the victim/witness that the case is progressing to a full investigation, the ASB Officer will offer to meet with the victim, unless the victim states they do not wish to meet in person, either at their home or a suitable location.
-Regardless of whether the officer meets in person or liaises with the victim by telephone, the ASB Officer will follow an interview plan to obtain further information, set out clear expectations, establish if there are any support needs and reassure the victim/witness.
-This interview plan is set out in the ASB Procedure.
+The Case Officer will contact the victim/witness advising them that the case is progressing to a full investigation.
+Regardless of whether the Officer meets in person or liaises with the victim by telephone, the Officer will follow an interview plan to obtain further information, set out clear expectations, establish if there are any support needs and reassure the victim/witness.
+This interview plan is set out in the ASB and Hate Incident Procedure.

 - Taking statements